VISTA-SSM: Varying and Irregular Sampling Time-series Analysis via State Space Models: Evaluation Studies

-We demonstrate VISTA's performance on this classification problem using the k-means initialization method discussed in the initialization section above.
-First, we show analysis of the ABIC in table \ref{population:bic}.
-To determine these scores, we run the algorithm 10 times for each value of $d$ shown and display the average ABIC.
-In this two-class setting, the lowest ABIC occurs when $d=12$.
-By referencing the ground truth labels, we display the cluster similarity in table \ref{population:accuracy} - the choice of $d=12$ has one of the better average classification accuracies at 0.82.
-In table \ref{population:cm} we display a typical confusion matrix for $d=12$; this particular confusion matrix corresponds to a cluster similarity of 0.8.
-In figure \ref{pop2}, we display the time series placed in each cluster by VISTA, along with a noiseless trajectory predicted from the LGSSM parameters returned by VISTA with the same parameters returned from the case that generated the above confusion matrix.
+We observe that, for the k-means initialization, the lowest ABIC score occurs when $d=12$.
+By referencing the ground truth labels, we display the cluster similarity in table \ref{population:accuracy} and ARI in table \ref{population:ari} - the choice of $d=12$ and the k-means initialization results in one of the better average cluster similarities at 0.82.

+In table \ref{population:cm} we display the best confusion matrix for $d=12$ and the k-means initialization; this particular confusion matrix corresponds to a cluster similarity of 0.9.
+In figure \ref{pop2}, we display the time series placed in each cluster by VISTA with the k-means initialization when $d=12$, along with a noiseless trajectory predicted from the LGSSM parameters returned by VISTA.
 We observe a strong logarithmic trend of both the time series and predicted trajectory in cluster 0.
 In cluster 1 , we notice a linear trend, with some of the more weakly logarithmic states having been misclassified here.

-The average cluster similarity of 0.82 with standard deviation 0.05 returned from the information criterion analysis is consistent with \parencite{umatani2023time} and performs consistently with other classification methods shown in table \ref{comparisons}.
-However, we notice from table \ref{population:accuracy} that $d=2$ returns a higher average cluster similarity of 0.84 with standard deviation 0.06, showing the potential of our algorithm to accurately recover ground truth labels on noisy data.
+The average cluster similarity of 0.82 returned from the information criterion analysis is consistent with \parencite{umatani2023time} and the maximum cluster similarity of 0.9 performs consistently with other classification methods shown in table \ref{comparisons}.
+However, we notice from table \ref{population:accuracy} that other choices of $d$ return higher average cluster similarities, showing the potential of our algorithm to accurately recover ground truth labels on noisy data.